Serving all people by providing personalized health and wellness through exemplary care, education and research.

-If you’re experiencing heartburn, abdominal pain, recurrent indigestion or other uncomfortable gastrointestinal (GI) symptoms, Baylor Plano has the diagnostic expertise to pinpoint your problem.
+If you’re experiencing heartburn, abdominal pain, recurrent indigestion or other uncomfortable gastrointestinal (GI) symptoms, Baylor Scott & White - Plano has the diagnostic expertise to pinpoint your problem.
 We use a variety of endoscopic and imaging tests to diagnose conditions of the esophagus, stomach, small bowel, colon and gallbladder.
 These include:

 Starting at age 50, men and women should have a colonoscopy every 10 years.
 During this test, a colonoscope, which has a small camera on the end of a flexible tube, is used to examine the entire colon.
 A colonoscopy can identify precancerous polyps in the colon—polyps that can be removed during the procedure to prevent colon cancer from ever developing.

 Spyglass® Direct Visualization System